KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 ## Log Model
 The log is an ordered list of Entries, which are composed of Actions and and some metadata (clock, schema version, user ID, etc).
 The behavior of the log is independent of the contents of the Actions.

-The log also has a clock `logClock` which is the ID after the last log entry
+The log also has a `logClock` which is the clock of the _next_ log entry to be accepted.

 ## Document Model
 The document is as it currently is in OpenCircuits.
 Actions will be updated so they fail silently when the current document state cannot support them.